Joe Moll – Executive Director

 Holly McRae – Events Coordinator

 Holly McRae joined the McKenzie River Trust in January 2017.
 She has a B.S. in Natural Resource Management from Colorado State University, with a minor in Wildlife Biology.
 She worked for the National Park Service in Yellowstone and the Everglades as a Ranger-Naturalist, and served as the Environmental Education Coordinator for WREN in the West Eugene Wetlands.
-She has spent the last eight years volunteering on MRT’s Development Committee, and assisting with community events, while working for The Village School.
 In her free time, she enjoys canoeing and rock-hounding with her husband and daughter.

 Robin Meacher – Land Protection Manager